 … investors will get their return on investment by …

-The final part of our business plan is the exit strategy section, this is simply a statement explaining how the investors will eventually realize their return on investment.
+The final part of our business plan is the exit strategy or exit plan section, this is simply a statement explaining how the investors will eventually realize their return on investment.
 Investors will always look to see what their exit strategy is before investing, some are prepared to wait a long time for their return, others have time restrictions placed on them by their own lenders.

 All businesses have a life cycle, they start, grow, and mature, at which point a decision needs to be made about the direction the business will take.
-The exit strategy is an important part of the business plan, and to avoid costly mistakes and limited options in the future, the plan should be geared towards the exit strategy from the beginning.
+The exit strategy is an important part of the business plan, and to avoid costly mistakes and limited options in the future, the plan should be geared towards the exit-strategy from the beginning.

 Exit Strategy Presentation

 There are numerous forms of business plan exit strategies including:

 - Sale – Sell the business to someone else for cash

 - Merger – Merge with another business for shares in the combined business.

 - IPO (Initial Public Offering) – With an IPO exit strategy shares are traded on a stock exchange, and sold to the public.

 - Buyout – Sell to a buyout team who take over and run the business.